How To Run Single Command On Multiple Remote Systems At Once

 PSSH has been installed!
 Let us go ahead and see how to use it.

 Important: In order to use PSSH (for the purpose of this tutorial only), all your remote systems must have a common username with same password.
 Otherwise, this method won’t help.
-Say for example, I have already created an user called sk with password ostechnix on all my remote hosts.
+Say for example, I have already created an user named sk with password ostechnix on all my remote hosts.
+You should have a same user with same password on all your remote systems as well.

 Now, let us see how to run a single command on multiple remote hosts using PSSH.
 Go to your local system where you want to run the command and create a text file called remotehosts.txt.
 You can name it as you wish.